Noah-Huppert/linux-install/INSTRUCTIONS.md

 # Run Installation Script
 Boot from the Live USB, then complete the following steps.

+1. (Optional) Setup a partition for the permanent Void Linux installation
-1. Access the copy of this repository
+2. Access the copy of this repository
-2. Run the installation script:
+3. Run the installation script:

    ```
    REPO_DIR/scripts/install.sh
    ```
-3. Delete the copy of this repository
+4. Delete the copy of this repository